Devon Ferguson

 Recteq RT-B380 Bullseye

-This pellet smoker has a long-lasting stainless steel cooking surface and a sizeable 15-pound hopper, which doubles as a heat-resistant side tray.
+This pellet smoker has a long-lasting stainless steel cooking surface and a sizable 15-pound hopper, which doubles as a heat-resistant side tray.

 The grill has a digital thermostat system that fires as high as 749 degrees Fahrenheit.
 The PID temperature control ensures that the set temperature stays constant and within your desired range so that you can concentrate on the rest of the meal.

 I like that the Recteq RT-B380 Bullseye's kettle design harkens back to the traditional charcoal grill but is much more convenient.
-The pellets are direct fired, so there is no need for a separate fuel source.
+The pellets are directly fired so there is no need for a separate fuel source.

 Pros